To the heart of Tamerlane`s empire

 Tour price does not include:

-• The cost of international flights.
+• The cost of international flights;

-• Meals not mentioned in the tour program.
+• Meals not mentioned above;

-• Medical expenses and insurance.
+• Medical expenses and insurance;

-• Porters at the railway stations and airports.
+• Porters at the railway stations and airports

 • Tips and gratitudes.